tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Recharge 11+:_ You may expend one of your spell slots (one containing either an at-will spell, or a spell that you could cast this battle, but haven’t yet used) to channel the fiery breath of Bahamut through your staff.
 This close-quarters attack uses your Wisdom or Charisma + Level, affects 1d3+1 nearby enemies, targets Physical Defense, and inflicts 1d8 damage per level of the spell expended (epic: d12s), plus your Wisdom or Charisma modifier.
 Oh, each dice of damage is both fire and radiant damage.

 **Quirk:** Warns people about the error of their ways, and how they had better repent or… boom…

 ---

+#### Finality

+1/Day

+When you drop an enemy to 0 hp with an attack using this staff, and that creature is neither stronger than double-strength nor more than two levels higher than you, that creature can’t heal, dies, turns to dust, and can’t return or be brought back to life.
+Once-per-level you can use this item’s power on any creature.

+**Quirk:** Trouble comprehending cycles of nature.

+---